-As noted above, our long-term incentive plans contain change-in-control provisions.
-The employment agreements with some of our named executive officers discussed above in "Compensation Discussion and Analysis - Employment Agreements and Other Arrangements" contain change-in-control provisions as well.
-Additionally, as noted in "Compensation Discussion and Analysis - Long-Term Incentives", the Company's executive officers participate in the MGP Ingredients, Inc. Executive Severance Plan, which provides the opportunity to receive severance benefits in the event of certain terminations of employment.
+Our STI Plan and form of restricted stock unit award agreement each contains a change-in-control provision.
+The employment agreement for Mr. Colo discussed above in "Compensation Discussion and Analysis - Colo Employment Agreement" contains change-in-control provisions as well.
+Additionally, as noted in "Compensation Discussion and Analysis - Elements of Compensation - Executive Severance Plan", the Company's executive officers participate in the MGP Ingredients, Inc. Executive Severance Plan, which provides the opportunity to receive severance benefits in the event of certain terminations of employment.